dalelotts/angular-bootstrap-datetimepicker/contributing.md

  * **Pull pull requests to the `master` branch will be closed.** Please submit all pull requests to the `develop` branch.
  * **Pull requests will not be merged without unit tests.**
  * **Do not include the minified files in your pull request.**
+ * **Have good tests.
+If you don't have tests for very line and branch in your changes, I won't accept the PR.
+ * **If your PR fails the CI build, I won't look at it.

-Grunt tasks
+Gulp tasks
 ===========

-We use Grunt for managing the build.
-Here are some useful Grunt tasks:
+We use Gulp for managing the build.
+Here are some useful Gulp tasks:

-  * `grunt` The default task lints the code and runs the tests.
+  * `gulp` The default task checks the coding style, lints the code, calculates complexity, runs the tests, and enforces code coverage.
 You should make sure you do this before submitting a PR.